vmware-tanzu/community-edition/docs/site/content/docs/latest/aws-install.md

 <!--![Set the VPC subnets](../images/aws-subnets.png)-->

-## Step 5: Metadata
+## Step 4: Metadata
 {{% include "/docs/assets/metadata.md" %}}

-## Step 6: Configure the Kubernetes Network and Proxies
+## Step 5: Configure the Kubernetes Network and Proxies
 <!-- note to self: right now I can't figure a good way to turn this into an include that could be reused across amazon and vsphere as there is too much mixed up information about both in it, so it will be added manually to each and cleaned up appropriately - so this will need to be copied into both vsphere and amazon topics-->

-a.
-Review the **Cluster Service CIDR** and **Cluster Pod CIDR** ranges.
+1. Review the **Cluster Service CIDR** and **Cluster Pod CIDR** ranges.
 If the recommended CIDR ranges of `100.64.0.0/13` and `100.96.0.0/11` are unavailable, update the values under **Cluster Service CIDR** and **Cluster Pod CIDR**.

 <!--![Configure the Kubernetes service network](../images/install-v-6k8snet.png) -->

-b.
-(Optional) To send outgoing HTTP(S) traffic from the management cluster to a proxy, toggle **Enable Proxy Settings** and follow the instructions below to enter your proxy information.
+2. (Optional) To send outgoing HTTP(S) traffic from the management cluster to a proxy, toggle **Enable Proxy Settings** and follow the instructions below to enter your proxy information.
 Tanzu Kubernetes Grid applies these settings to kubelet, containerd, and the control plane.
 You can choose to use one proxy for HTTP traffic and another proxy for HTTPS traffic or to use the same proxy for both HTTP and HTTPS traffic.

 - To add your HTTP proxy information: Under **HTTP Proxy URL**, enter the URL of the proxy that handles HTTP requests.
 The URL must start with `http://`.
 For example, `http://myproxy.com:1234`.
 If the proxy requires authentication, under **HTTP Proxy Username** and **HTTP Proxy Password**, enter the username and password to use to connect to your HTTP proxy.